aaroncelestian/RamanLab/docs/README.md

    ```bash
    python3 check_dependencies.py
    ```
 3. Make sure all the check boxes are checked on the output.
 If they are, then you are good to go!
-If not, then you need to install the missing ones (except for the raman_database.pkl, that can be added later) before proceeding.
+If not, then you need to install the missing ones before proceeding.
 4. After all dependencies are installed, you are good to go:
    ```bash
    python3 main.py